george-key/cron-lux/README.md

 ## Description

-**CRON Lux** was developed to provide an easy way to interact with Smart Contracts in the CRON  blockchain using C#.
+**CRONLux** was developed to provide an easy way to send assets and interact with Smart Contracts in the CRON  blockchain using C#.

-It is not necessary to run a full node, because CRON Lux connects to [Neon DB](https://github.com/CityOfZion/neon-wallet-db), which is the same API used by the [Neon wallet](https://github.com/CityOfZion/neon-wallet/).
+It is not necessary to run a full node, because CRON Lux connects to JSON-RPC node, launched by the command like `dotnet neo-cli --rpc`

 ## Compatibility